CarlosMiraGarcia/Honorus_project/README.md

 # Honours_project
-## Software Engineering final project
+## Software Engineering - Final Project
 ### Measuring the leaf inclination angles of basil plants with a stereo camera

 This projects measures the leaf inclination angles of basil plants with the use of a stereo camera.
 The point clouds generated